State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Data normally data are released at 11 a.m. but Wednesday's reports were not issued until after 5 p.m.
-The dashboard hadn't been updated as of 6:30 p.m.
-Earlier Wednesday, governor's office spokesman Fred Piccolo said on Twitter the health agency will not be scaling back the daily reports soon despite reports daily reports could be reduced to once a week.
+The dashboard was updated until late Wednesday night.
+Earlier Wednesday, governor's office spokesman Fred Piccolo posted on Twitter the health agency will not be scaling back the daily reports soon despite reports reports could be reduced to once a week.

 On Oct.
 10, the state released no data for the first time since the pandemic.
 The agency originally reported private laboratory Helix Laboratory contained 400,000 previously reported test results but one day later the agency said the lab's submissions "were significantly lower than 400,000" and the duplicates were from "an unforeseen technical issue" that were "not the fault of Helix or the Department of Health."